KitsuneKelso/svelte-poc/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+## Routes

+These are the routes besides the standard Svelte routes that I have set up.

+### /hangman

+This is a simple implementation of [Hangman, the classic guessing game](<https://en.wikipedia.org/wiki/Hangman_(game)>).
+A random word will be fetched from [the API Ninjas Random Word endpoint](https://api-ninjas.com/api/randomword).